-Students who have earned their Bachelor's degree with less than 120 undergraduate credit hours can be given conditional admission to the MISM program, provided they enroll in and successfully complete the remaining credit hours by selecting from the Bachelor of Science in computer science (BCS) undergraduate courses offered at FXUA.
-Among the 120 required credit hours, the MISM program prerequisite courses must be fulfilled.
-Students must consult their academic advisor before choosing the Pre-MISM courses who will advise them on the appropriate course selections from FXUA's BCS program while complying with MISM program prerequisites.
-Successful completion of the Pre-MISM courses will allow these students to complete the undergraduate credit hour requirement of 120, and enter into the program.
+Students who have earned their Bachelor's degree with less than 120 undergraduate credit hours can be given conditional admission to the MSISM program, provided they enroll in and successfully complete the remaining credit hours by selecting from the Bachelor of Science in computer science (BSCS) undergraduate courses offered at FXUA.
+Among the 120 required credit hours, the MSISM program prerequisite courses must be fulfilled.
+Students must consult their academic advisor before choosing the Pre- MSISM courses who will advise them on the appropriate course selections from the BSCS program while complying with MSISM program prerequisites.
+Successful completion of the Pre- MSISM courses will allow these students to complete the undergraduate credit hour requirement of 120, and enter into the program.

-10.7 Master of Science in Information Technology
+10.8 Master of Science in Information Technology

-The Master of Science in Information Technology (MIT) program prepares individuals for leadership roles in the IT industry.
+The Master of Science in Information Technology (MSIT) program prepares individuals for leadership roles in the IT industry.
 The program provides knowledge and skills across an entire range of topics related to the design and implementation of solutions aligned with business and organizational needs.

 The core of the program is focused on building a foundation of critical thinking skills with which to make professional judgments, design, and implement solutions aligned with business needs.
-The MIT program builds these skills through a solid understanding of theoretical methods, principles, and tools and an examination of fundamental information technology issues and processes.
+The MSIT program builds these skills through a solid understanding of theoretical methods, principles, and tools and an examination of fundamental information technology issues and processes.

 Faculty with both academic and industry backgrounds also provide practical perspective.
 Real-world problems and opportunities with software intensive systems are explored, and methods to evaluate, adopt and take advantage of emerging technologies are studied.
-MIT students will also be working closely with fellow IT professionals, completing applicable assignments and projects within teams.
+MSIT students will also be working closely with fellow IT professionals, completing applicable assignments and projects within teams.

-10.7.1 MIT Program Outcomes
+10.8.1 MSIT Program Outcomes